 I prefer the ones that have minimal or no artificial sweeteners mostly because I think they make coffee taste like chemicals.
 If a flavor looks particularly interesting, like the Silk Oatmeal Cookie creamer I have yet to try in my fridge, I’ll buy it; however, I usually stick to more basic ones and judge them based on the ingredient list.

 - Nutpod– The texture of Nutpod creamers is really convincing, and the original flavor is probably the creamer I buy the most overall.
 I like their caramel flavor, but the french vanilla one tastes too thin and fake to me.

 - Chobani– I will always grab their plant-based creamers when I see them now, because both the pumpkin spice and caramel macchiato flavors are amazing.

 Not all vegan butter is equal, especially when it comes to ingredient quality and price.
 You kind of have to pick and choose your battles on this one.
-I think it would be fun to do a baking test with different kinds of vegan butters, so that may be in the future!
+For a full breakdown and comparison of vegan butters, see here.